 Not only does PGATS accommodate custom requests for most new models, but they also offer financing plans, performance guarantees, and club trade-in programs to help you minimize the financial hit and maximize peace of mind.

-Standing on its own, the Cobra AEROJET is an excellent game-improvement iron, albeit one with strong lofts, lower spin, and less stopping power than many other models.
+On its own, the Cobra AEROJET is an excellent game-improvement iron, albeit one with strong lofts, lower spin, and less stopping power than many other models.
 Its main attraction is explosive distance across the face.

 When it’s put side-by-side with the previous LTDx model, there just isn’t much of an improvement to speak of.
 The differences are too marginal, and this shouldn’t really be surprising considering the technologies built into it are largely the same.